-Section 1.
-Both parties to this Agreement hold themselves responsible for mutual cooperative enforcement of safety rules and regulations.
+- ¶242 Section 1.
+Both parties to this Agreement hold themselves responsible for mutual cooperative enforcement of safety rules and regulations. - ¶243 Section 2.

-Section 2.
 Should an employee complain that his work requires him to be in unsafe or unhealthy situations, in violation of acceptable safety rules or of the Occupational Safety and Health Act, the matter shall be considered immediately by the Department or Bureau Head.
-If the matter is not adjusted satisfactorily, a grievance may be processed according to the Grievance Procedure.
+If the matter is not adjusted satisfactorily, a grievance may be processed according to the Grievance Procedure. - ¶244 Section 3.

-Section 3.
 Helmets shall be furnished to employees on jobs wherever overhead hazards are possible, and foul weather gear shall be furnished whenever situations warrant, and shall be worn and used by all employees.
-Failure to wear helmets shall be cause for immediate disciplinary action commencing with a written warning.

-Section 4.
-Employees assigned to cleaning sludge storage tanks, employees assigned to sewer cleaning, employees assigned to auto mechanic duties and employees assigned to entering boilers in the plants of the Department of Education or Park Department for the purposes of cleaning the boilers, shall be furnished protective clothing while performing these assignments.
+Failure to wear helmets shall be cause for immediate disciplinary action commencing with a written warning. - ¶245 Section 4.
+Employees assigned to cleaning sludge storage tanks, employees assigned to sewer cleaning, employees assigned to auto mechanic duties and employees assigned to entering boilers in the plants of the Department of Education or Park Department for the purposes of cleaning the boilers, shall be furnished protective clothing while performing these assignments. - ¶246 Section 5.

-Section 5.
 Five (5) pairs of Uniforms shall be furnished to Blue Collar Division employees.
 These uniforms shall be furnished once a year during the month of October.
-Said uniforms shall have a cap of \$200.00 per employee with the exception of the Waste Treatment and Police Department employees.
-The \$200.00 cap will be increased by 20% for large sized uniforms.

-The City may continue the current practice of renting uniforms for the Waste Treatment and Police Department employees.
+Said uniforms shall have a cap of \$250.00 per employee with the exception of the Waste Treatment and Police Department employees.
+The \$250.00 cap will be increased by 20% for large sized uniforms. - ¶247 The City may continue the current practice of renting uniforms for the Auto Mechanics assigned to the Department of Public Works and the Fire Department, and for Police Department employees.
 All rental costs shall be borne by the City.

-The City shall retain the option of payment to Food Service Employees up to the \$200.00 cap.

-Any employee to whom a uniform is furnished shall be required to wear such uniform.
-Any employee who loses or damages a uniform other than through normal usage and wear shall be responsible to replace the uniform at his/her own expense.
+- ¶248 The City shall retain the option of payment to Food Service Employees of the \$250.00 cap. - Any employee who loses or damages a uniform other than through normal usage and wear shall be responsible to replace the uniform at his/her own expense.
 Failure to wear a furnished uniform shall be cause for immediate disciplinary action commencing with a written warning.
 The City shall determine required uniforms or personal protective equipment based on individual departmental needs.
 Personal protective equipment shall be distributed on an as needed basis and shall be exchanged under normal wear and tear.
 If uniforms or personal protective equipment is lost or misused, employees will be subject to immediate disciplinary action with a written warning.
 Additional loss or misuse beyond the first occurrence shall result in employee being subject to progressive disciplinary action up to and including termination.